 In January and March 2019, plaintiffs filed three putative class action complaints in the SDNY against several financial institutions, alleging that the defendants, members of the panel of banks that provided U.S. dollar LIBOR submissions, the organization that administers LIBOR, and their affiliates, conspired to suppress U.S. dollar LIBOR submissions from 1 February 2014 through the present.
 These actions were subsequently consolidated under In re ICE LIBOR Antitrust Litigation, and on 1 July 2019, the plaintiffs filed a consolidated amended complaint.
-On 26 March 2020, the court granted the defendants' motion to dismiss the action, dismissing all claims against Deutsche Bank.
+The consolidated action is the subject of fully briefed motions to dismiss, and oral argument was heard on 30 January 2020.
 This action is not part of the U.S. dollar LIBOR MDL.